 Get the Recipe

-Classic moules marinières are all well and good, but what if we want something oh, a little more interesting?
-Depending on the ingredients you add—the base aromatics, the cooking liquid, the enriching agents, and the finishing aromatics—you can transport yourself to far-flung corners of the globe in record time.
+Classic moules marinières are all well and good, but what if we want something, oh, a little more interesting?
+Depending on the ingredients you add—the base aromatics, the cooking liquid, the enriching agents, and the finishing aromatics—you can create a whole new flavor profile, inspired by a completely distinct cooking tradition, in record time.

-This version draws on flavors from Central Thailand to create a dish whose basic process is pretty much identical to the French version, but whose end results are entirely different.
-All it takes is some curry paste, some coconut milk, and a few other odds and ends.
+This version draws on flavors from central Thailand to create a dish whose basic process is pretty much identical to the French version, but whose results are entirely different.
+All it takes is curry paste, coconut milk, and a few other odds and ends.

-Since mussels cook so darn fast anyway, I like to take a little bit of extra time to either make my own curry paste from scratch (with a good mortar and pestle this takes about 10 minutes), or at the very least doctor-up some store-bought green curry paste with a few fresh herbs and spices.
-In this case, I used garlic, cilantro stems (I saved the leaves for garnish), lime zest, some dried Thai chilies, and some whole coriander seeds.
+Since mussels cook so darn fast anyway, I like to take a little bit of extra time to either make my own curry paste from scratch—using a good mortar and pestle, this takes about 10 minutes—or, at the very least, doctor up some store-bought green curry paste with a few fresh herbs and spices.
+In this case, I used garlic, cilantro stems (I saved the leaves for garnish), lime zest, dried Thai chilies, and whole coriander seeds.

-The rest of the recipe follows my standard mussels technique almost to a T.
+The rest of the recipe follows my standard mussel technique almost to a T.

-As soon is it comes up to a boil, the mussels go in and the lid goes down.
-I cook the mussels just long enough to let them open (nobody likes an overcooked mussel, except perhaps my dog who seems to like overcooked anything).
+As soon as it comes to a boil, the mussels go in and the lid goes down.
+I cook the mussels just long enough to let them open (nobody likes an overcooked mussel, except perhaps my dog, who seems to like overcooked anything).

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.